List of Spider-Man: The Animated Series characters: Silvermane

 In a later episode, "Baby" Silvermane was seen to have retained his adult intellect.
 He and Alisha got the cyborg Alistair Smythe to kidnap the Black Cat (Felicia Hardy), blackmailing Spider-Man to apprehend the Scorpion.
 Baby Silvermane believes that he can use the Scorpion, who had been created through the use of Neogenics, to combine his genetic structure with that of a scorpion to swap bodies with Spider-Man.
 The Scorpion, meanwhile, in an attempt to go straight, was living with the Vulture.
 The Vulture, one of the originators of the Neogenic technology, believes he himself can use Silvermane's lab to make himself permanently youthful.
 During the Neogenic transfer, the Vulture intervenes, allowing Spider-Man, the Black Cat and the Scorpion to escape.
 Silvermane and the Vulture exchange energies in the neogenic transfer allowing the Vulture to become semi-permanently young again and reverting Silvermane back to an old man.

 The episode "The Return of Hydro-Man" Pt.
 2 reveals that Silvermane is the benefactor of Miles Warren who he is keeping anonymous.

 Alisha Silver

-Alisha Silver (voiced by Leigh-Allyn Baker) is a former classmate of Peter Parker.
-Peter briefly dated her.
+Alisha Silver (voiced by Leigh-Allyn Baker) is a former classmate of Peter Parker who briefly dated her.
 She was also the brilliant lab assistant of Dr. Connors.
-But she was not as nice as everyone thought she was.
-She had a secret, namely that she was the daughter of Silvermane in this show.
+She was later revealed to be the daughter of Silvermane in this show.
 After her father used the Tablet of Time and was accidentally transformed into a baby, she took over her father's job as crime lord.

 During her brief time as a crime boss she has hired and worked with Hammerhead, Tombstone, Ivonna, and Vulture.